16+

 Sometimes, instead of borrowing as a sole way to generate cash, you have to move your bad sellers even below cost.

-Inevitably, a disaster called bankruptcy started looming.
-Before he knew it and could pull the plug on production of the unprofitable product in time — there was no money for regular payments; with the materials, rent, electricity, and wages eating it all away, while taxes and interest were piling up.
+Inevitably, a disaster named bankruptcy started looming.
+Before he knew it and could pull the plug on production of the unprofitable product in time — there was no money for regular payments; materials, rent, electricity, and wages ate it all away, and taxes and interest were piling up.
 The only way to stop the process was to declare bankruptcy…

 SECTION 4.
 PSYCHOLOGICAL TSUNAMI